abn-illia-lebid/abn-meetup/README.md

 `Unit function with 0/3 failing tests and string parameter`

-Thit is unexpected behaviour.
+This is unexpected behaviour.
 We should add additional test case.
 Function should throw an error if non-numeric parameter has been passed.

 ---